Political party research officer: job description

 The political parties represented in parliament employ research officers, most of whom are based at party headquarters (usually in national capitals).
 Candidates with substantial prior experience may be able to gain employment on a freelance/self-employed basis.

-Opportunities are advertised in party magazines, online, by careers services, in national newspapers and in relevant publications such as New Statesman and its respective website.
+Opportunities are advertised in party magazines, on websites such as Working for an MP, by careers services, in national newspapers and in relevant publications such as New Statesman.
 It is advisable to make speculative applications and some jobs are not widely advertised.

 Entry into the profession is almost always dependent on possessing a good honours degree.
 Preferred subjects include politics, government, public/social administration, sociology, law, history and economics.
 But typically graduates with any degree can enter this profession.